iAdityaNarayanT/periodically_webapp/README.md

 In the **Periodically** web application you will find a huge amount of data about chemical elements for free.
 You will learn a lot of new and are useful for yourself, no matter if you are a schoolboy, student, engineer, housewife, or a person of any other provisions that do not have a refresher in Chemistry.

-The chemistry falls into to a number of the most important sciences and is one of the main school objects.
+Chemistry falls into a number of the most important sciences and is one of the main school objects.
 Its studying begins with the Periodic Table.
-An interactive approach to a training material is more effective than a classical one.
+An interactive approach to training material is more effective than a classical one.
 As in it technologies which became the family for the modern pupils are used.

 ## Periodically Demo